All Episodes

 They all seem to have a fidelity to the Constitution.

-They all seem to have a belief in co equal branches of government, the concept of separation of powers.
+They all seem to have a belief in co-equal branches of government, the concept of separation of powers.

-Unlike what Hillary will put on the bench.
+These are non-activist judges that he's put down, unlike what Hillary will put on the bench.

-You know, Donald Trump's economic plan yesterday, I'll get into it in more details.
+Donald Trump's economic plan yesterday, I'll get into it in more details.

 It looked a lot like Reagan's.

-Well, Reagan picked when he came into office, I'll show this on TV tonight with Donald Trump.
+I'll show this on TV tonight with Donald Trump.

-Reagan came into office interest rates, double digit.
+Reagan came into office.

 Interest rates were as high as 21%.